Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

-If $e_k \in T_k$, $e_k^*$ was cut so the current edge of $\open$ is a decorating leaf.
-The procedure $\open$ will only change the current edge to the next around the origin vertex of $e_k^*$ counterclockwise, while $\tree$ will change it to the next edge going clockwise around the face at the right of $e_k$.
-These two edges are dual of each other.
+If $e_k \in T_k$, then $e_k^* \in S_k$ was cut.
+Thus the current edge of $\open$ is a leaf.
+The procedure $\open$ will only change the current edge to the next edge around the origin vertex of $e_{k+1}^*$ counterclockwise, while $\tree$ will change it to the next edge going clockwise around the face at the right of $e_k$.
+These two half-edges are dual to each other (see Figure~\ref{fig:next edge}, left).